RedGuff/MinusLessDisturbed/README.md

 # MinusLessDisturbed
-More or less game, but with pseudo-random distubance.
-(Working but languages and INI not implemented yet.)
+More or less game, but with pseudo-random disturbance.